joyfulspace/School-Project/README.md

 Heuristic Deviation of Ito's lemma
 General Ito's Integral
 General Ito's Lemma
-The Black Scholes Model - Deviation using non-arbitrage principle
+The Black Scholes Model - Derivation using non-arbitrage principle

 ### 1019 : Intro of a Perpetual American Put Option
 Intro of a perpetual American Put Option